3 held for firing at public in Delhi | Law-Order

 - India

-Three men were arrested for allegedly opening fire at people in Angoori Bagh near the Red Fort area in north Delhi, police said on Wednesday.
+Three men were arrested for allegedly opening fire at people in an incident of road rage at Angoori Bagh near the Red Fort area in north Delhi, police said on Wednesday.

 Three people sustained injuries in the firing but they are out of danger, the police said.